Mack & Moxy

-Mack & Moxy is a computer-animated children's television series.
-Each episode teaches children lifelong lessons of charity and compassion, while celebrating the joy of helping others.
+Mack & Moxy is an American live-action/animated children's television series.
+Each episode teaches children lessons of charity and compassion, while celebrating the joy of altruistically helping others.
 Created by Brahm Wenger and Alan Green, the show combines 3D animation, live-action costumes, and original songs and music.
-The show is distributed by American Public Television and aired on PBS Kids from February 5, 2016 to February 16, 2020, but reruns continue to air on some PBS stations.
+The show was distributed by American Public Television and aired on select PBS stations from February 5, 2016, to April 22, 2016, and reran until February 16, 2020.
 The complete first season began streaming on Netflix in October 2016.

 Overview

 Each episode includes two 14-minute segments and follows Mack, a lovable, mooselike lummox, and Moxy, a feisty, raccoon/fox-inspired go-getter as they take off on another adventure.
 Together with a helpful Trooper (child), they set out to rescue another Great Helpee in a far-off mystical place called HelpeeLand.

 Along the way, Mack & Moxy meet a new Friend-In-Need who introduces Mack & Moxy (and the kids at home) to a new important cause.

-A number of non-profits and government organizations have partnered with Mack & Moxy for the show's first season.
-These include: American Heart Association, American Red Cross, Citizen Schools, Easter Seals, Feeding America, National Highway Traffic Safety Administration, National Park Foundation, Orange County Sheriff's Department, Playworks, President's Council on Fitness, Sports & Nutrition, Save the Children and World Wildlife Fund.
+A number of non-profits and government organizations partnered with Mack & Moxy for the show's first season.
+These included: American Heart Association, American Red Cross, Citizen Schools, Easter Seals, Feeding America, Safe Kids Worldwide, National Park Foundation, Orange County Sheriff's Department, Playworks, President's Council on Fitness, Sports & Nutrition, Save the Children and World Wildlife Fund.

+Mack & Moxy's major underwriters for season one included: SanDisk, ConAgra Foods, Edison International, Pacific Gas & Electric Company, QVC, Mendability, the Robert Wood Johnson Foundation, and Graco Children's Products.
+Additional funding was provided by San Diego Gas & Electric, the Bernard P. Novak Foundation, IKEA, Elizabeth Pang Fullerton, the Deeann and Al Baldwin Foundation, and True Drinks.

 Production

-Mack & Moxy was created by executive producer Brahm Wenger, who has worked for Walt Disney Pictures for over 17 years, producing and writing the scores and songs for over 40 children's films – including the complete Air Bud and Air Buddies series.
-The show is co-produced by Bardel Entertainment.
+Mack & Moxy was created by executive producer Brahm Wenger, who has worked for Walt Disney Pictures as well as produced and wrote scores and songs for over 40 children's films – including the complete Air Bud and Air Buddies series.
+The show was co-produced by Bardel Entertainment.